Painted Hudson Bay Blanket Inspired Pumpkins

 Go time!
 Just start painting those stripes!
 It’s a kind of slowish process, but painting is a joyful thing for me.

-Seasonal crafts always get me in the mood for the upcoming holidays, so I was so happy to make these and have a reason to pull out my art brushes.
+Seasonal crafts always get me in the mood for the upcoming holidays, so I was so happy to make these striped pumpkins and have a reason to pull out my art brushes.

 And the kids loved how they turned out, as do I!
 The stripes aren’t perfect, and they certainly don’t look store-bought, which I think adds to their coolness.

 I hope that you’ll enjoy this seasonal craft!
-If you decide to paint some, I’d love to see them!
+If you decide to paint a striped pumpkin of your own, I’d love to see it!

 Guess what?
 Things get even better because today I’m joined by a talented group of blogging friends who are also sharing their Halloween DIY ideas with you!
 Just click on the links below the images to be taken to see their full posts ⤵️